Zorlin/ansible-role-smartmontools/README.md

 This role automatically configures and installs a relatively recent (at least v7) version of smartmontools.

-While this software is available in most repositories, it's often outdated.
+While smartmontools packages are available in most repositories, they're often outdated.
 Software such as [Scrutiny](https://github.com/AnalogJ/scrutiny) relies on having at least smartmontools v7 installed.
 This role aims to achieve that while being available for all platforms someone could reasonably want to run on.

 Currently this includes: